U.S. Exchanges

 Geopolitical & Regulatory Risk

-Emerging markets often face higher political instability, changes in government policy, and less stringent regulatory oversight than developed markets.
+Developing economies often face higher political instability and less stringent regulatory oversight than developed markets like the U.S. or Japan.

 Currency Volatility

-Investments are denominated in local currencies; if those currencies weaken against the U.S. dollar, the value of your ETF shares can drop even if the stocks go up.
+If local currencies weaken against the U.S. dollar, the value of your shares can drop significantly, even if the underlying stock prices remain stable.

 Liquidity and Market Access

-Some emerging and frontier markets have lower trading volumes, which can lead to higher bid-ask spreads and difficulty exiting positions during market stress.
+Lower trading volumes in frontier regions can lead to higher bid-ask spreads and potential difficulty exiting large positions during times of market stress.

 These risk factors are for educational purposes only and are not exhaustive.
 Individual investment decisions should be based on thorough due diligence.